ManuelReschke/go-pd/README.md

   - [x] implement GET - /user/lists
 - [x] create CLI tool for uploading to pixeldrain.com
 - [ ] refactor the hole shit and use nice to have patterns (like Option Pattern)
+- [ ] update imroc/req to the latest version

 ## PixelDrain methods covered by this package